Cape Verde: Guide to exotic island hopping from the islands of Sal and Boa Vista is written by Well Mammen Nielsen.

 São Vicente - carnival, exotic rhythms and Mediterranean atmosphere

-In São Vicente, it is easy to be seduced by the music.
-Here lived the barefoot diva Cesária Évora, who has got Cape Verde on the world map with her passionate fado song.
+It's easy to be seduced by music on São Vicente.
+This is where the barefoot diva Cesária Évora lived, who put Cape Verde on the world map with her passionate fado song.
 Her soul is still alive and you can dive into the history of the local museum and hear her music from the small cafes and bars.

 The capital, Mindelo, is the cultural capital of Cape Verde.
-The city exudes music, charming little shopping streets, colorful colonial buildings and a fish market.
-The port area is confusingly similar to it French Riviera with wide promenades and small sailing ships.
+The city is full of music, charming little shopping streets, colorful colonial buildings and a fish market.
+The harbor area is confusingly similar to the French Riviera with wide promenades and small sailing ships.
 And on Laginha Beach you can frolic in the waves during the day and dance to live music in the evening.

 But what makes Mindelo something very special is the carnival.
 Big parades, glitter, feathers and sequins, drums and samba rhythms, dance and euphoric atmosphere occupy the streets once a year.
 The carnival takes place all over Cape Verde in February, and Mindelo lays streets for the biggest.
 The event is strongly inspired by the parade in Rio de Janeiro, and the hour-long parades are broadcast live on television.